 A decision was made for the club to buy the airfield from Derrick.
 A factor in this was a Lottery Grant application for a more modern/larger hanger and clubhouse.
 A condition of the grant was the club had to own the airfield or have a very long lease.
 The airfield had makeshift hangers and a club house that had served members well.
 However, being based on an old Army Hut joined to a Mobile Home was no longer fit for purpose.
 This was demolished and turned into a seating and BBQ area under the oak tree.

 In the past 15 years the club has evolved further, facilities improved.
-Such as the addition of a second Pawnee, kept in reserve, a large new workshop, decent camping and caravan facilities, a couple of K13s, a glass two-seater (K21) and a small but well thought through single seater fleet, just a Ka6, a SZD 51 Junior and an ASW19b.
+Such as the addition of a second Pawnee, kept in reserve, a large new workshop, decent camping and caravan facilities, a couple of K13s, and a small but well-thought-through single seater fleet, plus of course the many privately-owned aircraft that members fly from here.
 We have invested in solar, borehole and other measures to ensure the club is sustainable and secure for the future.

 From the early days the flying from Talgarth has been pioneering in terms of mountain and wave flying.
 But it’s also a cross country club with some accomplished XC and competition pilots.
 That doesn’t mean that it’s just a place for experienced XC and mountain types.
 The area is accessible and local flying here – a combination of ridge and thermal – brings with it great opportunities and spectacular flights.
 An easy going gliding club for every glider pilot.